Looking for a quick midweek meal? This pork tenderloin in the slow cooker cooks super fast and pairs perfectly with mashed potatoes!

 - *For deeper color and flavor, broil your meat for a few minutes before slicing!

 Nutrition Information:Yield: 4 Serving Size: 1

 Amount Per Serving: Calories: 464Total Fat: 11gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 207mgSodium: 500mgCarbohydrates: 10gFiber: 1gSugar: 8gProtein: 75g

 We paired the pork tenderloin in the slow cooker with a side of rice, and the vegan sweet potato salad I made the other day

 (which I will be posting soon!)
 The meal was enough to feed my husband and daughter.
 Next time I will look around for a larger piece of meat so they have some leftovers.

 Update!
 Making this again (years later!) my husband said it was just as good, if not better 🙂 We paired it with some mashed potatoes and a vegetable side to add more sustenance.

 The act of broiling the meat after cooking it in the crock pot never occurred to me until I began browsing Pinterest.
 There is nothing wrong with the meat completed straight in the crock pot; broiling just gives it a nice crust and caramelized topping.
-If you don’t want to create more dishes or heat up the house with the oven, the meat will be fine as is.
-The little extra step of broiling took me 5 minutes and gave the meat some nice colour.
+If you don't want to create more dishes or heat up the house with the oven, the meat will be fine as is.
+The little extra step of broiling took me 5 minutes and gave the meat some nice color.
 I used the same technique for my Whole Chicken in the Crock Pot.